-QLF GLOBAL

-PARKS Journal Special Issue on Covid-19
+QLF GLOBAL PARKS Journal Special Issue on COVID-19

-Brent Mitchell is co-editing a special issue of PARKS, the International Journal of Protected Areas and Conservation, on the impacts and implications of SARS-CoV-2 on conserved areas.
-Peer reviewed papers will examine everything from the history of epidemics and land conservation, to the drivers of COVID-19 in wildlife and human population dynamics, and impacts on everything from tourism income to direct management of parks and reserves.
-QLF expects essays from the new CEO of the Global Environment Facility and the incoming Director General of IUCN in addition tocommentary from Mary Robinson, first female President of Ireland; Nobel Peace Prize laureate Juan Manuel Santos Calderón of Columbia); Richard Louv, author of Last Child in the Woods; a young indigenous leader from the Philippines; and six other prominent thinkers.
-The publication will flesh out a call to action for nature conservation of rescue, recover, and rebuild stronger.
-The Journal will be published in 2021.
+Brent Mitchell co-edited a special issue of PARKS, the International Journal of Protected Areas and Conservation, on the impacts and implications of SARS-CoV-2 on conserved areas.
+Peer reviewed papers examine everything from the history of epidemics and land conservation, to the drivers of COVID-19 in wildlife and human population dynamics, and impacts on everything from tourism income to direct management of parks and reserves.